MVPD (Multichannel Video Programming Distributor)

 Power up your OTT strategy with MNTN’s self-serve software—sign up today to get started.

-As you can imagine, we’ve only scratched the surface here, and our team is ready to answer any further questions you may have about OTT marketing and the benefits of OTT advertising platforms like MNTN Performance TV.
+As you can imagine, we’ve only scratched the surface here, and our team is ready to answer any further questions you may have about OTT marketing and the benefits of an OTT advertising platform like MNTN Performance TV.

 If there’s something you’d like to clarify further, or if there are any challenges you’re facing in your current digital campaign strategy, we’re here to help.